MRK-yin/Rayan-Mohammad-process-instructor-draft/README.md

 ## Applying and Beyond

 ### Networking to Get In
 ATS (applicant tracking systems) have been integrated into most companies in order to automate the screening processes, eliminating majority of applicants before their applications receive human review [[3]](https://www.sap.com/products/hcm/recruiting-software/what-is-an-applicant-tracking-system.html).
 A personal referral often ensures your application goes to a human recruiter, as it serves as a professional endorsement into the company.
-In order to build these connections, you should:
+In order to build these connections,

 * Identify and connect with UW alumni and industry workers at local companies through [Husky Handshake](https://uw.joinhandshake.com/explore) and [Allen School Alumni](https://www.linkedin.com/school/uw-allen-school/people/).
 * Ask for a brief chat to discuss the company’s  culture, technical infrastructure, and back-end technology stack.